ipbc-dev/bittube-wallet-gui/README.md

 Packaging for your favorite distribution would be a welcome contribution!

-## Compiling the Monero GUI from source
+## Compiling the BitTube GUI from source

 *Note*: Qt 5.9.7 is the minimum version required to build the GUI.